 Virginia-Maryland Boundary

-oops, this map is wrong - the boundary between Virginia/Maryland is not in the middle of the Potomac River
+oops, these maps are wrong - the boundary between Virginia/Maryland is not in the middle of the Potomac River

-Multiple colonial charters, two negotiated settlements by the states in 1785 and 1958, an arbitrated agreement in 1877, and several Supreme Court decisions have defined how Maryland and Virginia would deal with the Potomac River as a boundary line, and shaped the boundary on the Eastern Shore (separating Accomack County in Virginia from Worcester/Somerset counties in Maryland).
+The boundary between Virginia and Maryland was established by multiple colonial charters, two negotiated settlements by the states in 1785 and 1958, an arbitrated agreement in 1877, and several Supreme Court decisions.
+The details of the Potomac River boundary line, and the boundary on the Eastern Shore separating Accomack County in Virginia from Worcester/Somerset counties in Maryland, were not defined easily.

 The Potomac River divides Maryland and Virginia, but Virginia does not own half of the Potomac River.
 The Maryland-Virginia boundary is next to the Virginia shoreline at the low-water mark in most places; the line separating Maryland from Virginia is not in the middle of the river.